Picking Laminate Flooring – How Much Can You Afford?

 How Much Can You Afford?

-Prices range considerably, with quality laminate flooring stating at $1.50 per square foot and going up to $8.00 per square foot.
-These prices do not include installation.
-As an example regarding price, a 12’ x 12’ room, which would be 144 square feet, would cost at $2.00 per square foot $288 and at $2.75 per square foot it would run $396.
-Adding just $0.75 per square foot drives the price up over $100.
+Prices vary widely, with quality laminate flooring starting at $1.50 per square foot and going up to $8.00 per square foot, excluding installation.
+For example, a 12’ x 12’ room (144 square feet) would cost $288 at $2.00 per square foot or $396 at $2.75 per square foot.
+An increase of just $0.75 per square foot adds over $100 to the total.

-What Grade of Laminate Do You Need ?
+What Grade of Laminate Do You Need?

 Consider Various Brands